April 25, 2025

 The Fix: Examining Rhode Island’s Opioid Epidemic

-This documentary covers the opioid crisis in Rhode Island specifically, but the messages within it are important for all communities.
+This documentary covers the opioid epidemic in Rhode Island specifically, but the messages within it are important for all communities.
 While there are some personal stories from people who use drugs, the main focus is on listening to the opinions of frontline workers who see the societal impacts of addiction on a day to day basis.
+It discusses the realities of the opioid crisis and what is truly needed to help people in their journey towards recovery.
+Rhode Island has made some important changes over the years and its uplifting to hear about how they have led to a reduction in drug use related harms.

 The Fentanyl Crisis: Stories of Heartbreak and Hope